12 Jyotirlingas of India: Legends, Locations, and Significance

 1. Somnath Jyotirlinga:

-According to it, the Moon-god (Soma or Chandra) married 27 daughters of Daksha Prajapati, but he paid more attention to Rohini only.
+According to it, the Moon-god (Soma or Chandra) married 27 daughters of Daksha Prajapati, but he paid attention to Rohini only.
 His other 26 wives complained to Daksha about this.
-Daksha told Moon-god to give equal attention to all his wives, but the Moon did not listen.
+Daksha told the Moon-god to give equal attention to all his wives, but the Moon did not listen.
 The infuriated Daksha cursed him that he would fall prey to the wasting disease.
 Chandra’s body started wasting immediately, but this was diabolical for the world.
-Therefore, gods went to Lord Brahma for a solution, who in turn advised Chandra to worship in the form of a linga.
+Therefore, the gods went to Lord Brahma for a solution, who in turn advised Chandra to worship in the form of a linga.

 2. Mallikarjuna Jyotirlinga: